wealthkernel/api-documentation-guides/docs/performance/Basics.md

 |Day n+1|£100 deposited, invested|-|-|
 |Day n+2|£102 Holdings|((102+0-0)/100)-1=0.02 or 2%|((102+0-0-0)/100)-1=0.02 or 2%|

-There are performance figures day n, as this is only a single interval and there are no performance figures for day n+1 because the denominator (`PreviousEndValue`) would be 0, therefore the first available point performance can be calculated is day n+2.
+There are no performance figures on day n, as this is only a single interval and there are no performance figures for day n+1 because the denominator (`PreviousEndValue`) would not have a value, therefore the first available point performance can be calculated is day n+2.

 ## Fees

 In a more complex example, there could be more components affecting the TWRR.
-Given a calendar day of fee strategy of 10% for a value of £100, this would come to ~£0.03.
+Given a calendar day fee strategy of 10% for a value of £100, a single day's fees would come to ~£0.03.

 |Day|Value|Accrued Fees|Performance Gross|Performance Net|
 |--------|--------|--------|--------|--------|